ItsLhuis/react-track-player-web/docs/docs/guides/basic-usage.md

 ## Best Practices

-1. **Always initialize the player after usage** and ensure it's only set up once.
+1. **Always initialize the player before usage** and ensure it's only set up once.

 2. **Use the provided hooks** like `usePlaybackState`, `useActiveTrack`, and `useProgress` to keep your UI in sync with the player state.